Knicks hold Nets to NBA season-low 27% shooting, win 94-82 - WHIZ News

 Knicks: F Morris and C Taj Gibson were back in the starting lineup after missing the loss to Washington on Monday.
 Morris had a sore left Achilles tendon and Gibson was ill.
 G Dennis Smith Jr. was out with a strained left oblique. … Mitchell Robinson had 10 points and 10 rebounds.

-Nets: Coach Kenny Atkinson reported no change for Kyrie Irving, who missed his 19th straight game with a right shoulder injury.
+Nets: Atkinson reported no change for Kyrie Irving, who missed his 19th straight game with a right shoulder injury.
 He said the All-Star point guard continues to work out on the court but they haven’t gotten to the point where they can add contact, which would be the next step.
-He added that the Nets aren’t at the point where they’re thinking Irving will need surgery on the shoulder.
+He added that the Nets aren’t at the point where they’re thinking Irving will need surgery on the shoulder. … Among the ugly nights for the Nets: Taurean Prince was 1 for 10, Garrett Temple 2 for 10 and Joe Harris 3 for 12.

 CARIS CLOSE